J-1 Hardship Waiver Approval for Doctor from Jordan

 This J-1 Hardship Waiver Success Story

-The Client of this success story by The Ranchod Law Group contacted our practice seeking advice on her/his particular situation.
-Our team of Immigration attorneys in Sacramento worked with the Client to document the case.
+The Client of this success story by The Ranchod Law Group contacted our practice in Sacramento seeking advice on her/his particular situation.
+Our team of Immigration attorneys worked with the Client to document the case.
 We used our proprietary process to create supporting documentation for Form I-612.

 Our Client married a U.S. Citizen with a history of mental health issues.
 We described two distinct scenarios and explained how both would exacerbate pre-existing medical conditions.